ilijaljubicic/mikan/readme.md

 # Overview

-This server can be viewed as a simple JSON message repeater.
 To explain the server's capabilities, consider a browser App called ClientA, that sends messages to another browser App called ClientB.
 All messages must be valid JSON messages.
 The word message in this document refers to a valid JSON message.